MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 #### Step 4: Confirm that the token is saved and delete the PowerShell script

-1. For the service account profile, confirm that the token is now stored in the %localappdata%\Microsoft\MSIP folder.
+1. Confirm that the token is now stored in the %localappdata%\Microsoft\MSIP folder for the service account profile.
 This value is protected by the service account.

 2. Delete the PowerShell script that contains the token value (for example, Aipauthentication.ps1).